 Written by: Doug Shoemaker

-If you are a Veteran and a resident of Illinois, you may benefit from the state allowing disabled veterans to have some or all of their property taxes paid.
+There is a disability property tax exemption in Illinois for veterans.
+You may be eligible to receive this property tax exemption if you are a disabled veteran and a resident of Illinois.
+Disabled veterans may have some or all of their property taxes covered.
 This is called a Standard Homestead Exemption for Veterans with Disabilities (SHEVD).

 As of today, Illinois will help pay for disabled Veterans’ property taxes on the following criteria: